-Kristin currently has four articles under review or R&R that develop theory and pedagogy for writing studies from a feminist, antiracist, and critical disability studies lens:
+Kristin currently has three articles forthcoming or under R&R that develop theory and pedagogy for writing studies from a feminist, antiracist, and critical disability studies lens:

-- “What Women Write: On Decanting Macaroni and Saying Goodbye to Ghost Trains.”
+- VanEyk, Kristin (Forthcoming Fall 2021).
+“What Women Write: On Decanting Macaroni and Saying Goodbye to Ghost Trains.”
+Writing on the Edge.

-- “‘The University is All in English’: Multilingual Student Talk about Translingual Writing.”
+- VanEyk, Kristin (Under R&R). “‘The University is All in English’: Multilingual Student Talk About Translingual Writing.
+College Composition and Communication.

-Kristin also has three articles and a book-length manuscript in progress:
+Kristin also has several articles and a book-length manuscript in progress:

 - “The Politics of Prescriptivism: One Style Manual, One Century.” (with Anne Curzan)